Revolut

-Revolut Group Holdings Ltd, known as Revolut, is a global financial technology company headquartered in London and founded in July 2015 by Nikolay Storonsky and Vlad Yatsenko.
-As of 2025, Revolut operates in over 48 countries and has 65 million customers.
-It was valued at $75 billion in November 2025.
+Revolut Group Holdings Ltd, known as Revolut, is a British multinational neobank and financial technology company headquartered in London, England.
+It was founded in July 2015 by Nik Storonsky and Vlad Yatsenko.
+The company offers free and subscription‑based digital banking services, primarily through a mobile app.

-The bank offers free and subscription-based digital banking services, primarily through a mobile app.
-Banking services include bank accounts, debit cards, credit cards, currency exchange with over 25 fiat currencies, stock trading, cryptocurrency exchange and peer-to-peer payments.
-Revolut's mobile app supports spending and ATM withdrawals in 120 currencies and transfers in 36 currencies.
-Revolut's credit card is available in Poland, Lithuania, the United States and Ireland.

 History

 Early history (2015–2017)

-Revolut was founded in 2015 by Nikolay Storonsky and Vlad Yatsenko as an app enabling individuals in the United Kingdom and European Economic Area (EEA) to spend money abroad using interbank foreign exchange rates.
+Revolut was founded in 2015 by Nik Storonsky and Vlad Yatsenko as an app enabling individuals in the United Kingdom and European Economic Area to spend money abroad using interbank foreign exchange rates.
 Customers could use their Revolut card in 90 currencies.

 In 2016, the company reached around 300,000 users, processing almost £1 billion in transactions.

 Revolut then launched a subscription-based app in June 2017 available to businesses across the UK and Europe.
 Under the name of "Revolut Business", businesses could create an account with a multi-currency IBAN to hold, exchange, and transfer money with 25 currencies.